 Figure.
 5.9.
 Verb + the flame in metaphoric dataset

-The verbs are divided semantically between those SUPPRESSING THE FLAME (blew, blows, extinguished and choked) and the remaining items, which are PROMOTING OR INCREASING THE FLAME (caught, fed, feeds, flieth, increased, spread and tend).
+The verbs are divided semantically between those suppressing the flame (blew, blows, extinguished and choked) and the remaining items, which are promoting or increasing the flame (caught, fed, feeds, flieth, increased, spread and tend).
 Lexical verb collocates in the non-metaphoric dataset can be compared and contrasted with the above, in Table 5.17: